 Non-alcoholic beverages are allowed in covered, spill-proof containers.
 It is the individual’s responsibility to throw away wrappers, containers, and other trash in trash receptacles.
 Report major spills to library staff immediately, so we can arrange for clean-up.
 In the event of damage from food or drink to library materials or equipment, costs may be assessed to the responsible patron.

 All food and drink are restricted from the following areas:

 1. Special Collections and University Archives

-2. During use of locked collections in Youth, Art and Music, or Maps.
+2. During use of locked collections in Youth, Fine and Performing Arts, or Maps.